goncy/redux-saga-api-call/README.md

 `apiCall(apiMethod, options)`
 ~`apiMethod` should be a thenable object~

-* `transformPayload`: A function that receives the Redux state, then the `apiMethod` will receive a merged object between this selectors and the action payload
+* `select`: A function that receives the Redux state, then the `apiMethod` will receive a merged object between this selectors and the action payload
 * `transformResponse`: Once the `apiMethod` resolved, the response will be piped through this function and the result will be dispatched as `{ACTION_NAME}_SUCCESS` (If this is not present, the raw result will be dispatched instead)
 * `transformError`: Once the `apiMethod` rejected, the error will be piped through this function and the result will be dispatched as `{ACTION_NAME}_FAILURE` (If this is not present, the raw error will be dispatched instead)